The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements from CMASS anisotropic galaxy clustering: Data sets

 The Sloan Digital Sky Survey (SDSS; \citealt{Fukugita:1996qt,Gunn:1998vh,York:2000gk,Smee:2012wd}) mapped over one quarter of the sky using the dedicated 2.5 m Sloan Telescope \citep{Gunn:2006tw}.
 The Baryon Oscillation Sky Survey (BOSS, \citealt{Eisenstein11, Bolton:2012hz, Dawson13}) is part of the SDSS-III survey.
 It is collecting the spectra and redshifts for 1.5 million galaxies, 160,000 quasars and 100,000 ancillary targets.
-The Data Release 10 \citep{Ahn:2013gms} has been made publicly available\footnote{http://www.sdss3.org/}.
-We use galaxies from the SDSS-III BOSS DR11 CMASS catalogue in the redshift range $0.43<z<0.7$ and LOWZ catalogue in the range $0.15<z<0.43$.
-CMASS samples are selected with an approximately constant stellar mass threshold \citep{Eisenstein11}; LOWZ sample consists of red galaxies at $z<0.4$ from the SDSS DR8 \citep{Aihara:2011sj} image data.
-We are using 690,827 CMASS galaxies and 313,780 LOWZ galaxies.
-The effective redshifts of the sample are $z=0.57$ and $z=0.32$ respectively.
-The details of generating this sample are described in \cite{Dawson13}.
+The Data Release 12 \citep{Alam:2015mbd} has been made publicly available\footnote{http://www.sdss3.org/}.
+We use galaxies from the SDSS-III BOSS DR12 CMASS catalogue in the redshift range $0.43<z<0.75$.
+CMASS samples are selected with an approximately constant stellar mass threshold \citep{Eisenstein11}; We are using 800853 CMASS galaxies.
+The effective redshifts of the sample are $z=0.59$.
+The details of generating this sample are described in \cite{Reid:2015gra}.